 Justin received a Bachelor of Arts in History from NYU, a Juris Doctorate from the George Washington University (“GW”) School of Law and a Certificate in Nonprofit Management from GW’s Trachtenberg School of Public Policy.
 During his time in graduate school, Justin worked in the Domestic Violence & Elder Abuse Division of the San Francisco District Attorney’s Office and the National Security Division of the U.S. Attorney’s Office in Washington, D.C.
 Justin earned the distinction of Fellow with Education Pioneers.
 In this capacity he was given the opportunity to apply his skills for an education nonprofit in Houston, Texas.

-Justin credits mock trial for igniting his passion for law; his students for inspiring him to create Empire Mock Trial; his cousin, Dan, for his support and mentorship; and his friends, especially “DGO,” Tobias, Paul, Dr. Scarpulla, Dr. Kanjo, the “180,” Justin (his original coach), Dave and Sue for helping shape the person he is today.
+Justin credits mock trial for igniting his passion for law; his students for inspiring him to create Empire Mock Trial; his cousin, Dan, for his support and mentorship; and his friends, especially “DGO,” Tobias, Paul, Dr. Scarpulla, Dr. Kanjo, the “180,” and Justin (his original coach) for helping shape the person he is today.